-The basic concept is to examine several PV and battery size combinations by evaluating the economic viability of each investment under different conditions, as presented below:
+The basic concept is to examine several PV's and battery's size combinations by evaluating the economic viability of each investment under different conditions, as presented below:

 • The first condition is the location of the examined investment.
 The production of photovoltaics is completely dependent on the levels of solar radiation and temperature that characterizes the installation area.